DataSF/ArcFeaturesToSocrata/README.md

 # ArcFeaturesToSocrata

-### Extracts Geodata from a ArcGis Feature Service and dumps the geodata onto Socrata
+### Extracts geodata from an ArcGis Feature Service and dumps the geodata onto Socrata